pa1007/Discord-Music-Status-veiwer/README.md

 * The name of the group/person who creates this

-* Time spend on listening
+* Time spend on listening or time spend on listening the music